Codes for PHYD57 Advanced Computing in Physics, UTSC

 711 puzzle by brute force

 In lecture 4 we first saw different codes solving the 711 puzzle, and then its variants.
 First we had brute force attempt to crack the puzzle, i.e., attempts to search trough a comprehensive list of very many possibilities.
 The puzzle essentially asks for four prices which either summed up or multiplied together give $7.11.
-It turns out there is a unique precise silution to this problem
+It turns out there is a unique precise solution to this problem.
+It's easiest to work with cents not dollar amounts, as they are integers:

 http://planets.utsc.utoronto.ca/~pawel/progD57/711-brute.py This is the Python code.